 In Scotland, people aged 65 and over assessed as needing care in a care home are eligible to claim personal care payments, which contribute towards the cost of their care, and people of any age who need nursing care are eligible to apply for nursing care payments.

 These payments are made to everyone assessed as eligible, regardless of income or capital.
-The amount a Scottish council can pay towards care costs is currently (April 2016):
+The amount a Scottish council can pay towards care costs in 2017-18 is currently:

 - £171 per week for personal care